Human Rights Activists and Faith Leaders Rip the NBA for Their Silence on China's Treatment of Uighurs and the Plight of Hong Kong

 NEW YORK, Aug.
 5, 2020 /Christian Newswire/ -- The activists will call for the NBA to publicly condemn the horrific human rights and civil liberty abuses by the Chinese government who continue to brutalize their own people and trample freedom in Hong Kong.

-The Christian Defense Coalition will be leading a protest in front of the NBA Headquarters in New York City on Thursday, August 6, at 2:00 PM EST. The address is: 645 5th Ave, New York, NY.
+The Christian Defense Coalition will be leading a protest in front of the NBA Headquarters in New York City on Thursday, August 6, at 2:00 PM EST. The protest at the NBA headquarters, 645 5th Ave., will be at the 51st St. entrance across from Saint Patrick's.

 It is unconscionable, that only a short time ago, the NBA had training a facility in Xingjiang.
 This is the province where Chinese authorities brutalized, imprisoned and tortured over one million Uighur Muslims.